jniebuhr/gaggimate-docs/src/pages/docs/screen-ui-description.md

 If you hold the button, it will purge the brewhead, useful for flushing the portafilter or the showerscreen with hot water.

-In the very bottom you have a arrow up symbol, if you swipe up from this, it will take you to the main menu.
+In the very bottom you have an arrow up symbol, if you swipe up from this, it will take you to the main menu.

 ### Profile selection screen